learn-co-students/DinnerOptions-ios-0616/README.md

 ####Part 1

-Create a `MenuItem` object which has the following properties:
+Create a `MenuItem` class which has the following properties:

-1) a name, which can change
+1) a name, which can change and is a string

-2) a recipe, which is really just a dictionary of ingredients (strings) as keys and the associated amount of that ingredient needed as values.
+2) a recipe, which is really just a dictionary of ingredients (strings) as keys and the associated amount of that ingredient needed as values (ints).

 Neither the name or recipe for a `MenuItem` can ever be nil.